-Cap & Invest is an effective, market-based emissions trading policy approach currently employed globally by local, state, and national governments to reduce greenhouse gas (GHG) emissions.
+Cap & Invest is an effective, market-based emissions trading policy approach currently employed globally by local, state, and national governments to reduce greenhouse gas emissions.

-The Low Carbon Prosperity Institute is working with the Legislature to enact a Cap & Invest policy for Washington State in 2020.
+The Low Carbon Prosperity Institute is supporting legislative action to enact a Cap & Invest policy for Washington State in 2020.
 The bill would place a cap on total emissions, create a market mechanism to encourage competition and innovation, and an investment fund for carbon-reducing projects and green transportation infrastructure.

 Rural Economic Development

 Rural Washington communities are experiencing demographic transformation as economies based on natural resources face greater regulatory challenges and slimmer margins.
 Washington’s forests absorb as much as 30% of our state’s carbon emissions annually, and working forests sustain the state’s third largest manufacturing industry.
 Our forests are experiencing more prevalent and catastrophic wildfire.
 Pulling carbon out of the atmosphere and locking it away in wood products, managed forests, and soils can boost rural economies while improving carbon outcomes.
 Other opportunities favoring rural economies include leveraging low-carbon public utility power resources for low carbon manufacturing, more suitable zero-carbon generating capacity locations, and opportunities for advanced biofuel production.

 Transportation Electrification and Congestion Relief